 - Fibropool Electric Manual Pool Cover Pump: Best pump for lightweight covers

 When researching the available types of pool cover pumps, it can be confusing to know what to choose, given the multiple options available.
-We understand that there’s no one-size-fits-all solution.
-Here are the factors we considered in our research criteria to find the best picks.
+I understand that there’s no one-size-fits-all solution.
+Here are the factors I considered in my research criteria to find the best picks.

 Automatic or Manual

 Pool cover pumps can either be automatic or manual.
-Note that both pumps remove any water buildup and sow on your cover, something that prevents damage to the cover and your pool.
+Note that both pumps remove any water buildup and snow on your cover, something that prevents damage to the pool and prevents the cover from sagging.
 The difference comes in operation.
 With manual pumps, you need to go outside and plug it in as you wait for it to drain.
 You’ll need to go back out and unplug once done.
 However, with automatic pumps, you don’t have to do the work as they can detect any buildup and drain by itself.
 Manual pumps are more affordable, but if you already have an automatic pool cover you may want to grab the automatic cover pump as well.

 It’s essential to consider the amount of water the pool cover pump can move before purchase.
 The maximum flow rate is measured in gallons per hour.
 You may want to consider a pump with a higher flow rate if you have a large pool, so you can get rid of the water on top of your cover.

 You can find both affordable and expensive pool cover pumps in the market.
 When it comes to longevity, you need to consider specific things.
 Reputable brands like Little Giant, Wayne, and Superior, among others, are famous for their quality pumps.
 It’s critical to pay attention to the quality and build.
 The most durable cover pumps are not cheap, but they will guarantee years of winterizing your pool.
 You can also check out the most popular products in the market based on user reviews to find a durable pump.